stongey/eTktab/README.md

 # eTktab
 Copied from sourceforge repository in order to preserve some changes I made for running from the Terminal on my Mac.
 All credit to the original authors.
 Original ReadMe below.

+NB - I tried to contact the original author at the email address in the ReadMe, but the email appears to be a dead account.

 This repository does not include the binaries that are available for download in the original sourceforge repository.
 I was unable to get the Mac binary to work.

 I have tested and run the UNIX tcl/tk code on my Mac 10.13.6 (High Sierra) with some very minor modifications to the code.